Wondering if you need a VPN for travel and which one is best? Then you’re in the right place!

 This can happen one block from home or halfway around the world, but it’s more likely to occur while traveling since you’ll probably be spending more time on public wifi networks.

 How can you stop this from happening?
-By using a VPN!
+By getting a VPN!

 What is a VPN?